OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

     show do
       title 'Welcome to OLASimple RNA Extraction'
-      note 'In this protocol you will lyse and purify RNA from HIV-infected plasma.' note 'RNA is prone to degradation by RNase present in our eyes, skin, and breath.
-Avoid opening tubes outside the Biosafety Cabinet (BSC).' check 'Before starting this protocol, make sure you have access to molecular grade ethanol (~10 mL).
-Do not use other grades of ethanol as this will negatively affect the RNA extraction yield.' end end
+      note 'In this protocol you will lyse and purify RNA from HIV-infected plasma.'

-  def safety_warning
+      # image of tubes
+    end

     show do
+      title 'RNAse Degredation'
+      note 'RNA is prone to degradation by RNase present in our eyes, skin, and breath.' note 'Avoid opening tubes outside the Biosafety Cabinet (BSC).'
+      # show image of gloves
+    end

+    show do
+      title 'Required Reagent (not provided)'
+      check 'Before starting this protocol, make sure you have access to molecular grade ethanol (~10 mL).' note 'Do not use other grades of ethanol as this will negatively affect the RNA extraction yield.' note 'Soon, using a serological pipette, we will transfer 4ml of the molecular grade ethanol to the provided ethanol container in the kit.' note display_ethanol_question_svg
+    end
+  end

+  def cynanide_warning
+    show do
       title 'Review the safety warnings'
-      warning 'You will be working with infectious materials.' warning "Do not mix #{LYSIS_BUFFER} or #{WASH1} with bleach, as this will generate toxic cyanide gas. #{LYSIS_BUFFER} AND #{WASH1} waste must be discarded appropriately based on guidelines for GuSCN handling waste" note 'Use tight gloves.
-Tight gloves help reduce chances for your gloves to be trapped when closing the tubes which can increase contamination risk.' note "Do <b>ALL</b> work in a biosafety cabinet (#{BSC.bold})" note 'Always wear a lab coat and gloves for this protocol.
-We will use two layers of gloves for parts of this protocol.' note 'Change outer gloves after touching any common surface (such as a refrigerator door handle) as your gloves now can be contaminated by RNase or other previously amplified products that can cause false positives.' check 'Put on a lab coat and "doubled" gloves now.' note 'Throughout the protocol, please pay extra attention to the orange warning blocks.' warning 'Warning blocks can contain vital saftey information.' end end
+      warning '<b>TOXIC CYANIDE GAS</b>'
+      note "Do not mix #{LYSIS_BUFFER} or #{WASH1} with bleach, as this can generate cyanide gas." note "#{LYSIS_BUFFER} AND #{WASH1} waste must be discarded into the GuSCN waste container" note display_guscn_waste_svg
+    end
+  end

   def required_equipment
     show do
       title 'Get required equipment'
-      note "You will need the following equipment in the #{BSC.bold}" materials = [
+      note "You will need the following supplies in the #{BSC.bold}" materials = [
         'P1000 pipette and filter tips',
         'P200 pipette and filter tips',
         'P20 pipette and filter tips',
         'Vortex mixer',
         'Cold tube rack',
-        'Timer',
-        'Bleach in a beaker',
-        '70% v/v ethanol',
+        '70% v/v Ethanol spray for cleaning,',
+        '10% v/v Bleach speay for cleaning',
         'Molecular grade ethanol'
       ]
       materials.each do |m|